fbpx

 2. are sentenced to and complete felony probation for the offense.

-In California, it is required that both of these elements be satisfied in order to reduce your felony conviction to a misdemeanor.
-If you were convicted of an offense that is considered a “wobbler” offense but served time in state prison, you are ineligible for relief under Penal Code 17(b).
+In California, you must satisfy both elements to reduce your felony conviction to a misdemeanor.
+Serving time in state prison after a conviction for a “wobbler” offense makes you ineligible for relief under Penal Code 17(b).

 What is Penal Code § 17?